dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview & Goal

-To enhance the user experience and make the Data Curation Environment's file tree a more complete replacement for the native VS Code explorer, this feature will add a standard right-click context menu and associated toolbar buttons.
-The goal is to provide essential file management operations directly within our extension's view, reducing the need for users to switch back to the native explorer for common tasks.
+To enhance the user experience and make the Data Curation Environment a more complete replacement for the native VS Code explorer, this feature adds standard right-click context menus.
+The goal is to provide essential file and list management operations directly within our extension's view, reducing the need for users to switch contexts for common tasks.

+This plan covers two distinct context menus: one for the main file tree and one for the "Selected Items" list.

-## 2. User Stories
+## 2. Main File Tree Context Menu

 | ID | User Story | Acceptance Criteria |
 |---|---|---|